"The Lake Is Singing My Song"

 Nookomis ogimaa nibi ogichidaa (grandmother chief water warrior and water commissioner of the Anishinabek Nation) Josephine Mandamin's work continues through, among others, a group called Nibi Emosaawdamajig (Those Who Walk for the Water), lead by Bird Clan Elder, teacher, and author Shirley Williams and Midekwe (female Midewiwin community leader) and water activist Elizabeth Osawamick.

-In 2019, Autum Peltier, a 14-year old girl with gichi-nibi-gikendaasowin (great water knowledge) from Wikwemikong Unceded Territory on Manitoulin Island, Ontario was elected successor of Josephine Mandamin after her crossing over to the spirit world.
+In 2019, Autum Peltier, a then 14-year old girl with gichi-nibi-gikendaasowin (great water knowledge) from Wikwemikong Unceded Territory on Manitoulin Island, Ontario was elected successor of Josephine Mandamin after her crossing over to the spirit world.

 As the new "Anishinabek Nation Chief Water Commissioner," Autumn, who belongs to Migizi doodem (the Ojibwe Bald Eagle Clan) and has been bringing global attention to the water issues in Anishinaabe Aki, will be honored at the Anishinabek Nation Grand Council Assembly in June 2019 in Chippewas of Georgina Island First Nation.